PoisotLab/ms_metaweb_transfer/README.md

 it to yield the final list of interactions (Step 4).](figures/figure-concept_v2.png){#fig:concept}

-Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020Tet10; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
+In @fig:concept, where we provide a methodological overview based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020Tet10; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
+@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
 Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
+The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.*
+@Wood2015EffSpa].
 These local food webs (which captures the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 Differences between local food web and their metaweb are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable